gardener/gardener/docs/concepts/resource-manager.md

 #### Reconciliation Loop

-This controller reconciles secrets in all namespaces in the targetCluster with the label: `resources.gardener.cloud/purpose: tokenrequestor`.
+This controller reconciles secrets in all namespaces in the targetCluster with the label: `resources.gardener.cloud/purpose: token-requestor`.
 See [here](../../example/resource-manager/30-secret-tokenrequestor.yaml) for an example of the secret.

 The controller ensures a `ServiceAccount` exists in the target cluster as specified in the annotations of the `Secret` in the source cluster: